 At a public meeting held on September 27, 2016, DCR presented an introduction to, and obtained feedback on, conceptual designs for the full length of the project, with a focus on concepts for the reconfiguration of roadways lanes, intersections, crosswalks, and adjoining sidewalks and paths used by pedestrians and bicycles.
 This public meeting was followed by a three-week public comment period.

-On June 27, 2017, DCR with the team of the consultants, presented 25% plans for the full length of the project at a public meeting, which was followed by a three-week public comment period.
+On June 27, 2017, DCR, with the team of consultants, held a public meeting to present 25% plans for the full length of the project at a public meeting, which was followed by a three-week public comment period.

 March 28, 2016: Morrissey Boulevard Redesign for Reconstruction

 Meeting Notice Agenda Presentation Follow-up Communication Public Comments and Letters Summary of User Experience Survey Results